statichunt/statichunt/content/about.md

 draft: false

 ---
-Statichunt is an open-source JAMStack directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.
+Statichunt is an open-source JAMStack directory that enlists hundreds of themes, starters, and tools for static site generators submitted by the community.

 <br/>